Qwire is grateful for the patronage of the ACT Chief Minister, Andrew Barr and the Ambassador of the Kingdom of the Netherlands, Ms Marion Derckx

 ACT Chief Minister

-The Canberra Gay and Lesbian Qwire is thrilled that Ambassador Marion Derckx of the Kingdom of The Netherlands has accepted our invitation to be the Qwire's patron.
+Qwire is thrilled that Ambassador Marion Derckx of the Kingdom of The Netherlands has accepted our invitation to be the Qwire's patron.
 The Netherlands has a proud record of support for LGBTIQ rights, and we very much appreciate the Ambassador's commitment to our community in Canberra.

 “I am very happy and proud to become a co-patron of Qwire, along with Chief Minister Andrew Barr.
 Qwire creates a safe, warm and musical environment for LGBTIQ+ people and their allies in Canberra.
 They’ve been doing so for over 25 years!